- Admissions & Aid

 Composition and Rhetoric; Southern American literature; 20th-century Irish literature.

-Dr. Wingard has published on Southern American literature, contemporary American poetry, composition, and pedagogy.
-In 1996, his introductory college literature textbook/anthology, Literature: Reading and Responding to Fiction, Poetry, Drama, and the Essay, was published.
-From his teaching of Twentieth Century British/Irish Literature, Wingard has developed a growing interest in Irish life and literature, particularly the work of W.B.
+Dr. Wingard has published on Southern American literature, contemporary American Poetry, and Composition.
+In 1996, his introductory college literature textbook/anthology, Literature: Reading and Responding to Fiction, Poetry, Drama, and the Essay was published.
+Wingard has developed a growing interest in Irish life and literature, particularly the work of W.B.
 Yeats.
-He offered a seminar in Yeats’ poetry in 1995 and led May Term trips to Ireland that year and in 1999.
-Since the inception of the LinC curriculum, Wingard has served as Director of Writing Across the Curriculum, through which work he has developed a new professional identity as a writing program administrator.
-He is active at the regional level in the Philadelphia Area Writing Program Administrators and at the national level in the Council of Writing Program Administrators and its Network for Media Action.
-Wingard, who has worked as a newspaper reporter and copyeditor, also teaches courses in news and feature writing and in creative nonfiction writing.
+He also retains a strong interest in the life and work of H.D.
+(Hilda Doolittle), the Modernist poet who was born along Church Street in historic Bethlehem and is buried there, too.
+Wingard, who has worked as a newspaper reporter and copyeditor, teaches courses in writing- print and digital.

 Recent Activities of Note